 As I was reading through the existing posts on the boat to get myself in the Adventure 40 mindset, it struck me that sticking with the core principles that govern the boat’s design is actually quite a challenge, even for me who conceived the boat in the first place.
-All of the principles are defined in the posts, but they are scattered about to the point that it would be very easy to stray and, in so doing, screw up the boat.

 - The Adventure 40 is an offshore voyaging boat.
 Everything else will follow from that.